Towards a Software Architecture Description for Tax Compliance: A Software Architecture Description for Tax Compliance

+From an international taxation perspective, multinational enterprises are required to identify and document cross-border transactions involving intangibles, including software.
+While software code itself is intangible and not bound to a physical location, its ownership and control are legally attributed to specific entities located in specific jurisdictions.
+When software components developed or owned by one legal entity are used by another entity within the same corporate group, this use constitutes an often implicit form of licensing that may be taxable under international transfer pricing regulations.

-The teams are assigned to one of the legal entities of the enterprise in three countries depending on the location of the team members: \emph{devnullsoft GmbH} in Germany, \emph{devnullsoft AB} in Sweden, and \emph{devnullsoft Ltd.} in the UK.
-In \Cref{fig:overview}, we provide a schematic overview of a simplified globally distributed software architecture with owning teams assigned to three different subsidiaries in Germany, Sweden, and the UK.
-Using code components across different jurisdictions is taxable.
+To illustrate this concern, consider the fictional \emph{devnullsoft Group}, a multinational enterprise that develops and sells a software product.
+The product is decomposed into multiple software components, each owned by a team that is responsible and accountable for its development, maintenance, and operation.
+The teams are assigned to different legal entities of the devnullsoft Group based on their location: devnullsoft GmbH in Germany, devnullsoft AB in Sweden, and devnullsoft Ltd.\ in the UK. \Cref{fig:overview} provides a schematic overview of this simplified globally distributed software architecture, showing components, their owning entities, and dependencies between components across jurisdictions.

-Only the German \emph{devnullsoft GmbH} sells this resulting product to customers.
-Without any further consideration, solely the German \emph{devnullsoft GmbH} generates profits, which are then fully taxed in Germany according to German law.
-The Swedish and English tax authorities are left out in the cold because \emph{devnullsoft AB} and \emph{devnullsoft Ltd.} have no share of the profit that could be taxed in Sweden or the UK, although both subsidiaries maintain, test, and develop, or simply own components that are crucial for the software product that made the success of the software possible.
+Only devnullsoft GmbH in Germany sells the final software product to customers.
+Without further consideration, all profits would therefore be taxed exclusively in Germany.
+The Swedish and British subsidiaries, however, develop, maintain, and own software components that are reused by the product sold by the German entity.
+From the perspective of the Swedish and UK tax authorities, this situation is problematic, as value-contributing activities take place in their jurisdictions without an associated share of taxable profit.